Asif Saeed Khosa: Legal career

-As article 62 and 63 are related to truthfulness and honesty of parliamentarians, it became a matter of controversy in the media, because Justice Khosa was pointing out that there is no truthful and honest parliamentarian except Siraj-ul-Haq.
+As articles 62 and 63 are related to truthfulness and honesty of parliamentarians, it became a matter of controversy in the media, because Justice Khosa was pointing out that there is no truthful and honest parliamentarian except Siraj-ul-Haq.
 Justice Khosa had to withdraw his remarks, after he reconsidered them.
 He said he was sorry for his such remarks.
 Justice Khosa is being considered the most relentless judge in larger bench of the "Panama Case".
 The final verdict issued by the larger bench on the "Panama Case" against Prime Minister Nawaz Sharif and his family has proposed a JIT within 60 days.
 In the final verdict Justice Khosa and Justice Gulzar in their remarks disqualified Prime Minister Nawaz Sharif from running for office.
 Their statement says:The Election Commission of Pakistan is directed to issue a notification of disqualification of respondent No. 1 namely Mian Muhammad Nawaz Sharif from being a member of the Majlis-e-Shoora (Parliament) with effect from the date of announcement of the present judgment.

 On 2 January 2019, President Arif Alvi approved Khosa's appointment as the next Chief Justice of Pakistan.